Archdiocese of Paris: History

+Clovis founded, in honour of the Apostles Peter and Paul, a monastery to which the tomb of St. Genevieve drew numbers of the faithful, and in which St. Clotilde, who died at Tours, was buried.

+To form a conception of Paris in the tenth and eleventh centuries, one must picture a network of churches and monasteries surrounded by cultivated farm-lands on the present site of Paris.
+From the beginning of the twelfth century, the monastic schools of Paris were already famous.
+The episcopate of Maurice de Sully (1160-96), the son of a simple serf, was marked by the consecration of the Cathedral of Notre-Dame.

 The title of Duc de Saint-Cloud was created in 1674 for the archbishops.

 Prior to 1790 the diocese was divided into three archdeaconries: France, Hurepoix, Brie.

 Until the creation of new dioceses in 1966 there were two archdeaconries: Madeleine and St. Séverin.
 The reform reduced the diocese's size, losing the dioceses of Chartres, Orléans and Blois.